The Equilibrium Foundation

 Measurable Impact on Specific Beneficiaries: Successful 2023 recipients showed tangible project outcomes:

-Financial Appropriateness: Organizations must have income under £500,000 in their last financial year, positioning the foundation to support smaller-to-medium sized charities where grants can make significant impact.
+Financial Appropriateness: Organisations must have income under £500,000 in their last financial year, positioning the foundation to support smaller-to-medium sized charities where grants can make significant impact.

 Connection to Equilibrium Community: The foundation “predominantly seeks to assist charitable activities by making grants to organisations which have been nominated by the staff and clients of Equilibrium Asset Management.”
 While not an absolute requirement, connections through staff or client nominations may strengthen applications.

-Practical, Concrete Solutions: Recent awards went to organizations providing tangible support - hygiene products, specialized equipment, kitchen facilities, workshop expansion - rather than purely advocacy or research initiatives.
+Practical, Concrete Solutions: Recent awards went to organisations providing tangible support - hygiene products, specialised equipment, kitchen facilities, workshop expansion - rather than purely advocacy or research initiatives.

 Key Takeaways for Grant Writers

-- Theme alignment is paramount: The foundation changes focus annually.
-For 2025, only education and employment initiatives for ages 16+ will be considered.
-Review the current year's theme before applying.
+• Theme alignment is paramount: The foundation changes focus annually.
+Review the current year's theme on their website before applying.

-- Geographic boundaries are strict: Your organization's main office must be registered in the specified North West regions (Cheshire, Greater Manchester, Merseyside, Lancashire, or Cumbria) with work exclusively or mainly in these areas.
+• Geographic boundaries are strict: Your organisation's main office must be registered in the specified North West regions (Cheshire, Greater Manchester, Merseyside, Lancashire, or Cumbria) with work exclusively or mainly in these areas.

-- Income ceiling matters: Organizations with income over £500,000 are ineligible for major grants.
+• Income ceiling matters: Organisations with income over £500,000 are ineligible for major grants.
 This focuses funding on smaller-to-medium charities.

-- Connection helps: While not required, nominations from Equilibrium staff or clients strengthen applications.
-Consider whether your organization has any existing connections to leverage.
+• Connection helps: While not required, nominations from Equilibrium staff or clients strengthen applications.
+Consider whether your organisation has any existing connections to leverage.

 🎯 You've done the research.
 Now write an application they can't refuse.